Transport in Delhi: Rail transport

-Metro
+Metro Railway

 The Delhi Metro is being built in phases.
 Rapid increase of population coupled with large-scale immigration due to high economic growth has resulted in ever increasing demand for better transport, putting excessive pressure on the city's existent transport infrastructure.
 Like many other cities in the developing world, the city faces acute transport management problems leading to air pollution, congestion and resultant loss of productivity.
 In order to meet the transportation demand in Delhi, the State and Union government started the construction of a Mass Rapid Transit system, known as Delhi Metro in 1998.
 The project started commercial operations on 25 December 2002 between Shahdara and Tis Hazari) on the Red Line.
 It has set performance and efficiency standards and is continuously expanding.
-As of January 2022, the network consists of nine colour-coded regular lines along with the faster Airport Express line, with a total length of 353.23 km serving 254 stations.
+As of June 2025, the network consists of nine colour-coded regular lines along with the faster Airport Express line, with a total length of 353.23 km serving 257 stations.
 The system has a mix of underground, at-grade, and elevated stations using both broad-gauge and standard-gauge.
-Phases III (112 km) and IV (108.5 km) will be completed by 2018 and 2025 respectively, with the network totaling 413.8 km, making it longer than the London Underground.
+Phase IV (108.5 km) will be completed by 2026, with the network totaling 413.8 km, making it longer than the London Underground.

 Phase I consisted of 58 stations and 65.0 km of route length, of which 13.0 km is underground and 52.1 km surface or elevated.
 The inauguration of the Dwarka–Barakhamba Road corridor of the Blue Line marked the completion of Phase I in October 2006.

 Phase II of the network consists of 124.6 km of route length and 85 stations, and is fully completed, with the first section opened in June 2008 and the last line opened in August 2011.

 Phase-III has 28 underground stations, 2 new lines and 11 route extensions, totaling 167.27 km, with a cost of ₹350 billion and having an expected completion date of mid 2019.
-Phase IV (113.2 km) is planned to be completed by 2025.
+Phase IV (113.2 km) is planned to be completed by 2026.

-Description of the Delhi Metro lines that currently operate as of January 2022 is as follows:
+Delhi Metro lines that operate as of January 2022: